-abrdn Investment Management is a subsidiary of abrdn plc.
+abrdn Investment Management is a subsidiary of Aberdeen Group plc.
 Its principal activity is investment management business.
-It is authorised to carry on investment business in the UK by virtue of it being authorised and regulated by the FCA.
+It is authorised to carry on investment business in the UK by virtue of it being authorised and regulated by the Financial Conduct Authority.